 College Preparation Courses are designed to equip students with the knowledge and skills they need to meet the entrance requirements for college programs.
 The range of courses offered and the content of these courses will allow students to prepare for most college programs and related careers.

 Workplace Preparation Courses prepare students for employment after grade 12.

-Open Courses are designed to prepare students for further study in certain subjects and to enrich their education in a general manner.
+Open Courses are designed to prepare students for further study in certain subjects and to enrich their education generally.